 Creating a routine of completing tasks in the morning will get easier with time.
-Our brains are still ‘booting-up’ in the morning, making it easier to focus on individual tasks.
-For example, if there’s a task that you don’t want to do, but actually you need to do it, then you should try and complete it first thing in the morning.
+Our brains are still booting up in the morning, making it easier to focus on individual tasks.
+For example, if there’s a task that you don’t want to do, but you need to do it, then you should try and complete it first thing in the morning.

 12. Research the Best Ways to Organize Your Email

 Some of the best ways to organize your email are by using some of the standard features that are inherited in most systems.
-For example, you may try using features like archive, actionable labels, filters or templates to streamline the process.
+For example, you may try using features like archives, actionable labels, filters, or templates to streamline the process.

 13. Don’t Waste Time on Low-Value Tasks or Doing Nothing